sid-devic/deep-margins/README.md

 # deep-margins
+Excuse me while I organize all the scripts...

 A collection of scripts for investigating decision margins in neural networks.
 * *input_pipe.py* We read in binary data (cat and dog images) using the new Tensorflow Dataset api
 * *crop.py* Helper script to crop images.
 Going to be included in input_pipe.py eventually